 - The cleanup actions completed at the property appear to be protective of human health and the environment. - Soils cleanup levels have not been met at the standard point of compliance for the Site; however, the cleanup action has been determined to comply with cleanup standards for the property (not the Site) since the long-term integrity of the containment system is ensured, and the requirements for containment technologies are being met. - The Restrictive Covenant for the property is in place and continues to be effective in protecting public health and the environment from exposure to hazardous substances and protecting the integrity of the cleanup action for the property. - The 'No Further Action' (NFA) letter issued by Ecology on October 25, 1999 makes no distinction between the cleanup of the property and the cleanup of the Site.
-Since the covenant would have no effect on the public sidewalk and street (Western Avenue), and contamination remains in those locations, the NFA letter should be replaced with a 'property specific' NFA letter.
+The covenant would have no effect on the public sidewalk and street (Western Avenue) at which locations contamination remains.